35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 Answer: Any pair of lines that make a square of 4 units, a rectangle of 6 units, and a square of 25 units.

-This question is considerably more complex than it appears, and incorporates aspects of multiplication as well as spatial awareness.
+This question is considerably more complex than it appears, and incorporates aspects of multiplication as well as shapes and spatial awareness.
 One potential solution is to work out the area of the card (35), then work out the possible square numbers that will fit in (understanding that square numbers produce a square when drawn out as on a grid), and which then leave a single rectangle behind.

 A lot of work for a single mark!